ava-labs/subnet-evm/contract-examples/README.md

 For more information about precompiles see [subnet-evm precompiles](https://github.com/ava-labs/subnet-evm#precompiles).

+**NOTE**: These contracts are solely presented for providing examples.
+They were not audited and not meant to be used in production.

 ## Hardhat Config

 Hardhat uses `hardhat.config.js` as the configuration file.
 You can define tasks, networks, compilers and more in that file.
 For more information see [here](https://hardhat.org/config/).